irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 ## Introduction

-Updating the game simulation each frame by the elapsed frame time since the last frame update (that is, a variable time step), means that the game behaviour varies with time.
+Updating the game simulation each frame by the elapsed frame time since the last frame update, that is, a variable time step, means that the simulation is indeterministic.
 That's the main reason why currently game programmers tend to update their games each frame by fixed time intervals.
-It is well know that this is efficiently achieved by the famouse fixed-time step.
-However, its implementation details are off-topic.
-I'm assuming that the reader have implemented fixed-time step games or understands how they work.
+It is well known that determinism can be efficiently achieved by the famous fixed-time step.
+Therefore, I'm assuming that the reader has implemented fixed-time step games or understands how they work.
 If not, I suggest him to read
-[this post](http://www.gamedev.net/page/index.html) which explains various methods of stepping a simulation and ultimately chooses the fixed-time-step approach used here as the best for good reasons.
+[this post](https://gafferongames.com/post/integration_basics/) which explains various methods of stepping a simulation and ultimately chooses the fixed-time-step approach used here as the best for good reasons.
 Thus, a single fixed-time step update eventually goes by the name game logical update.

 A single game logical update updates the current game logical time by a fixed time interval which is usually 16.6 ms (60 Hz) or 33.3 ms (30 Hz), and it updates our game by n times each frame depending of the current real frame time.
 The game loop of a fixed-time step game is written below to freshen our minds.